 \paragraph{How Many In-Context Examples Are Sufficient?} We analyze the performance of \text{RARe} when varying the number of in-context examples provided during training and inference. \autoref{table:n_ic_examples} shows that increasing the number of in-context examples generally enhances performance.
-On ArguAna, we observe that 0 examples are optimal, which is likely due to the mismatch in the lengths of the queries used as in-context examples\footnote{\url{https://huggingface.co/datasets/BeIR/arguana-generated-queries}} (which are significantly shorter) versus the actual test queries.
-However, the impact is not uniformly positive across all datasets, suggesting that the optimal number of in-context examples may be dataset-dependent.
+On ArguAna, we observe that 0 examples are optimal, which is likely due to the mismatch in the lengths of the queries used as in-context examples versus the actual test queries.
+The impact of adding more in-context example is not uniformly positive across all datasets, suggesting that the optimal number of in-context examples may be dataset-dependent.
 We observe similar trends when we fix the number of in-context examples to five during training and vary the number of examples provided during inference, which are provided in \autoref{table:eval_n_ic_examples_appdx} in the Appendix.

 \paragraph{Ablating Content and Format of In-context Examples} One can view in-context examples as a form of query expansion \citep{lvpseudo, wang-etal-2023-query2doc}, providing useful keywords to improve the performance.
 In \autoref{table:shuffle}, we analyze the impact of various formats of in-context examples.
-All models are trained with the same format that they are evaluated on.
+Each row represents a different model, fine-tuned with the format that they are evaluated on.
 Query-Only and Doc-Only contain only queries and documents of in-context examples, respectively.
-For Shuffle-C, we randomly shuffle the mapping between $q$ and $d$.
-On the other hand, for Shuffle-NC, we do not assume any structure, meaning that a query can be followed by a query as well as a document.
-First, we observe that Query-Only shows a larger performance drop over Doc-Only, suggesting in-context documents might contain more useful contents than in-context queries.
-Second, we observe that shuffling the pairings (Shuffle-C) marginally hurts in-context learning in \texttt{RARe}, as opposed to Shuffle-NC.
-Our findings align with prior study in decoder-only models~\citep{min2022rethinkingroledemonstrationsmakes} which showed strict correspondence between $q$ and $d$ is not required for performance gains from in-context examples.
-We observe similar trends on keeping the training format fixed (Regular), and varying only the evaluation format -- see \autoref{table:eval_shuffle_appdx} in the Appendix.
+For Shuffle-Constrain (C), we randomly shuffle the mapping between $q$ and $d$.
+On the other hand, for Shuffle-No Constrain (NC), we do not assume any structure, meaning that a query can be followed by a query as well as a document.